luisrausseo/TTUWAR/README.md

 ## Feedback

+### Project #2:

-> __Q__: Are the wells based on actual water resources around Lubbock, and if so which resources are they based on?
+__Q__: Are the wells based on actual water resources around Lubbock, and if so which resources are they based on?

-__A__: All of them except one are based on actual water resources according to the data we have.
+> __A__: All of them except one are based on actual water resources according to the data we have.
 There is one resources that we added near our class building for presentation purpose.

-> __Q__: Were there any issues that occurred with the scanner?
+__Q__: Were there any issues that occurred with the scanner?
 Or was it easy to implement

-__A__: There are some problems with Vuforia camera you can look for the solution through our report.
+> __A__: There are some problems with Vuforia camera you can look for the solution through our report.

-> __Q__: How expandable is this project?
+__Q__: How expandable is this project?
 How easy is it to apply this to a different region or add new trivia?
 I like the appearance of this project.

-__A__: It could be applied to many other field and there are rooms for more features.
+> __A__: It could be applied to many other field and there are rooms for more features.

-> __Q__: Would the mouse disappear?
+__Q__: Would the mouse disappear?

-__A__: Our application run on mobile devices (Android) no mouse will be shown on the mobile.
+> __A__: Our application run on mobile devices (Android) no mouse will be shown on the mobile.
 The mouse you saw during the presentation is because we ran mobile screen duplication on Windows machine.

-> __Q__: Interesting game, would look into other options besides Facebook
+__Q__: Interesting game, would look into other options besides Facebook

-__A__: Other options can be added but we will focus on adding other features and UI improvement as our first priority.
+> __A__: Other options can be added but we will focus on adding other features and UI improvement as our first priority.

 ## Disclaimer